 Moroccan Chickpeas And Sweet Potatoes (Vegan)

-Preheat the oven to 400 and lay out 3 meal prep containers
+- Preheat the oven to 400 F (200 C) and lay out 3 meal prep containers

-On a baking sheet, lay out the sweet potatoes and add a glug of oil, salt, pepper and cumin.
+- On a baking sheet, lay out the sweet potatoes and add a TBSP of oil, salt, pepper and cumin.
 Toss with your hands or a wooden spoon to evenly coat the cubes.
-Spread them out a bit and bake for 25-30 mins
+Spread them out a bit and bake for 25-30 mins.

-In a large skillet, on medium heat add oil and the chopped onion.
+- In a large skillet on medium heat, add 1 TBSP oil and the chopped onion.
 Cook until translucent (about 5 mins).

-Then add garlic, chickpeas, tomato paste and crushed tomatoes.
+- Then add garlic, chickpeas and crushed tomatoes.
 Add salt, pepper, cumin and a dash of crushed pepper.
 Stir and bring to a slight boil.
 Then, reduce heat to a simmer, cover and cook for 10 minutes.